 Besides being one of the best rowing machines for tall people because of the incredible 44 inch inseam, there’s also much more to love about the Sunny Health & Fitness model.
 Baring in mind, this is an affordable option compared to the likes of the premium models like the Concept2.

 - Best value for money hands down if you ask me.
 The amount of features you get and the amount you pay is well worth the investment.

-- Surprisingly quite to operate.
+- Surprisingly quiet to operate.
 I imagined with a lower price tag would come a noisy, clunky machine.
-But to my surprise, it was relatively smooth and quite.
+But to my surprise, it was relatively smooth and quiet.

 - Small footprint due to being a folding rowing machine.
 Tucks away nicely and uses less floor space compared to a treadmill or elliptical for taller persons.

 - Intense workout.
 Being a cheaper option certainly doesn’t mean less of a workout with this rower.
 It has 8 levels of intensity and I’d wager that most people will be satisfied at level 4 at most.
 Fitness gurus will obviously go further onto levels 5 to 8.
 But for the average person, this rower certainly will get you working.